bhinton88/phase-1-project/README.md

 ## Description:

-Welcome to Yarn Book, an app for yarn lovers to post their favorite yarn and comment/like others favorite yarns.
+Welcome to Yarn Book, a simple application for yarn lovers to post their favorite yarn and comment/like others favorites.

 ## Features:
 - Ability to post your own favorite yarn